 Exploring the EU with your Dog: What Pet Owners Need to Know!

-Are you planning a European campervan, or motorhome adventure with your furry best friend?
+Are you planning a European campervan or motorhome adventure with your furry best friend?
 If you're gearing up for a road trip holiday with your dog, there are a few essential steps to take before hitting the road.
-Whether you're travelling in a campervan, or simply heading on a family road trip, making sure your pet's paperwork and health checks are in order is key to a smooth journey across EU borders.
+Whether you are travelling in a campervan or simply heading on a family road trip, making sure your pet's paperwork and health checks are in order is key to a smooth journey across EU borders.

-Before you embark on your adventure, take a moment to check out our Complete Guide to Vanlife in Europe for tips on navigating the continent in style and comfort.
-And if you’re heading out during warmer months, be sure to read 5 Smart Ways to Keep Your Campervan Cool so your pet stays safe and comfortable during your travels.
+Before you embark on your adventure, take a moment to check out Travelling in Europe with Your Dog?
+Here's How to Keep Them Cool and Happy and our Complete Guide to Vanlife in Europe for tips on navigating the continent in style and comfort.
+If you are looking for the best dog-friendly destinations, don't miss our Ultimate Road Trip Guides, covering top locations like Switzerland, Austria, the Italian Lakes, and even Norway.
+And if you're hitting the road during the warmer months, be sure to read 5 Smart Ways to Keep Your Campervan Cool so your pet stays safe and comfortable during your travels.

 Can I take my dog with me to Europe?

-Yes, you can absolutely take your dog to Europe with you, but there are a few important steps to follow to ensure a smooth journey.
-Here's what you need to know:
+Yes, you can absolutely take your dog to Europe with you, but there are a few important steps to follow to ensure a smooth journey:

-2. Your dog must be vaccinated against rabies at least 21 days before your trip.
-Rabies vaccinations typically last three years, but it is important to double-check with your vet to confirm the validity of your dog’s specific vaccine.
+2. Rabies Vaccination.
+Your dog must be vaccinated against rabies at least 21 days before your trip.
+While rabies vaccinations typically last three years, confirm validity with your vet.

-3. Unless your dog has a European-issued Pet Passport, you'll need to obtain an Animal Health Certificate (AHC) no more than 10 days before leaving Great Britain.
-This legal document must be written in the language of the country you're entering first in the EU and the appointment needs to be planned in advance.
-Costs for the AHC can range from £90 to £200, so it's a good idea to compare prices among vets if possible.
+3. Animal Health Certificate (AHC).
+Unless your dog has a European-issued Pet Passport, you'll need an AHC no more than 10 days before leaving the UK.
+This document must be in the language of your first EU destination.
+Costs range from Ā£90-Ā£200, so it's worth comparing prices among vets.

 What is the best way to travel with a dog from the UK to Europe?

 Planning a trip with your pet can make your adventures even more special, and if you're heading to Northern Ireland or Europe, there are a few key things to keep in mind.
-While Northern Ireland is part of the UK and not Europe, new legislation coming into effect from June 2025 will change how you travel there with your pet.
-From that date, pets traveling from Great Britain to Northern Ireland will require a pet travel document.
-Be sure to plan ahead and check the latest requirements when organizing your trip - more details can be found here.
+From June 2025, new legislation will require a pet travel document for those travelling from Great Britain to Northern Ireland, so plan ahead and check the latest requirements when organising your trip.

 1. The Eurotunnel: A Pet-Friendly Option

 The Eurotunnel is one of the quickest and most pet-friendly ways to cross to Europe.
-This service lets you and your dog stay together in your car for the short 35-minute journey.
+This service lets you and your dog stay together in your vehicle for the short 35-minute journey.

 • Flexibility: Frequent crossings allow for convenient travel.